The Best Darts Players of All Time (Ranked)

 • Other Titles: Over 85 major titles, including World Matchplay, World Grand Prix, and Premier League

-His unparalleled record of 16 World Championships and over 85 major titles speaks to his dominance in the sport for decades.
+His unrivaled record of 16 World Championships and over 85 major titles speaks to his dominance in the sport for decades.

-Taylor’s precision, mental toughness, and longevity have set a standard in darts that is unlikely to be matched.
+Taylor’s accuracy, mental toughness, longevity and dedication to the sport have set a standard in darts that is unlikely to be matched.

 There’s not much you can say in a short summary section for Taylor, other than that he’s the darts GOAT 🐐